maryamsorani2008/Language-Institute-Management-System/README.md

 # What is our goal for this project?🎓🎖️

-→ learn the following topics:
+→ learning the following topics:

 ↻ Database creation(SQL Server)🛢️